Connecting People with Nature in The Medlock Valley

 Summer events

-Over the Summer holidays, partners held a few events across our sites to engage with local children and families about wildlife in the Medlock Valley.
+Over the Summer holidays, partners held events across our sites to engage with local children and families about wildlife in the Medlock Valley.
 Groundwork were joined by City of Trees for a family fun day at Sunnybank Vale, and TCV held a nature fun day at Clayton Vale.

 We had lots of nature-themed activities on offer across these events, from badge making, sports and wildlife colouring sheets, to pond dipping and identifying invertebrate species!